ortrsa/Ex1_oop/README.md

 # Overview
 This project is an implementation of data structures and algorithms on undirectional weighted graph in Java.
 The main goal of this project is to find the shortest path between 2 given nodes in the most effective way.
-This repo contains the follow file:
+This repo contains the following files:
+- .gitignore
+- README.md

   src:
+- weighted_graph.java
+- weighted_graph_algorithms.java
-- uybrt.
+- node_info.java
-- hggh.
+- WGraph_DS.java
-- kjh.
+- WGraph_Algo.java

   test:
-- gdf
-- dfsg
+- WGraph_DSTest.java
-- msd
+- WGraph_AlgoTest.java

 This project implementation Dijkstra Algorithm to reach this goal.

 # Dijkstra Algorithm